redhat-developer/vscode-openshift-tools/README.md

    * `Application -> Describe` - Describe the given Application in terminal window.
    * `Application -> Delete` - Delete an existing Application.

-#### Actions Available for a Component in an Application
+#### Commands for a Component

-##### Components can be in 3 stages:
+Components can be in 3 stages:

-      pushed - When the components are deployed into the cluster. not pushed - When are the components are in local config but NOT deployed into the cluster. no context - When there is no context folder associated with the component in the workspace.
+   *  pushed - When the components are deployed into the cluster.
+   *  not pushed - When are the components are in local config but NOT deployed into the cluster.
+   *  no context - When there is no context folder associated with the component in the workspace.

+Components in different states have different set of commands available.

-#### Actions for a Pushed Component
+##### Command for a Pushed Component

    * `Component -> New URL` - Expose Component to the outside world.
 The URLs that are generated using this command, can be used to access the deployed Components from outside the Cluster.
 Push the component to reflect the changes on the cluster.
    * `Component -> New Storage` - Create Storage and mount to a Component.
 Push the component to reflect the changes on the cluster.